Overview

 - Text on the scanned documents is not being detected correctly

-- You will notice this when highlighting text selects random words instead of full sentences
+- The original document was poorly OCR’d; you will notice this when highlighting text selects random words instead of full sentences

 - Your document includes images that contain text